-Capital contributions in the fiscal year ending June 2020 were \$2,202,253 which is an increase over the capital contributions for the fiscal year ending June 30, 2019 of \$1,454,115.
-The increase in capital contributions is attributed primarily to the TSP project moving into the installation phase in FY20.
-Below are percentages by capital funding source for the fiscal year ending June 2020.
+Capital contributions in the fiscal year ending June 2021 were \$3,000,277 which is an increase over the capital contributions for the fiscal year ending June 30, 2020 of \$2,202,253.
+The increase in capital contributions is attributed to the completion of the Santa Rita Corridor project, the completion of the TSP project, and the revamping of the Atlantis Facility project.
+Below are percentages by capital funding source for the fiscal year ending June 2021.